ibm-vpc/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

 ## Argument reference
 Review the argument references that you can specify for your resource.

+- `access_tags`  - (Optional, List of Strings) A list of access management tags to attach to the subnet.
+  **Note:**
+    - You can attach only those access tags that already exists.
+    - For more information, about creating access tags, see [working with tags](https://cloud.ibm.com/docs/account?topic=account-tag&interface=ui#create-access-console).
+    - You must have the access listed in the [Granting users access to tag resources](https://cloud.ibm.com/docs/account?topic=account-access) for `access_tags`
+    - `access_tags` must be in the format `key:value`.
 - `action` - (Optional, String) Action to be taken on the instance.
 Supported values are `stop`, `start`, or `reboot`.

   ~> **Note**